hapy-lang/hapy/README.md

 `hapy run <filename>` - same as above.

 `hapy do "<code to evaluate>"` - compiles and executes Hapy code as a string.
-Pass `--compile-only` to skip execution.
+Pass `--compile-only` to skip execution or pass `--english`/`-e` to use Hapy english vocabulary.

 More options on the way :)